 The commonality of these grounds for cancellation is that they are based on a third-party, who is not the owner of the registered mark, having a reputation in the mark or in a similar one, which is likely to lead to misleading the relevant public and even to unfair competition, and the thing is clear: the danger of misleading or unfair competition is based on the existence of a reputation and without such a reputation, there is no likelihood of misleading.

 So to prove that a mark should not have been registered under Section 11(6) or section 12, the Applicant for Cancellation has to establish that they have a reputation in the mark.
-In other words, the Applicants for Cancellation have to prove that the mark is identified with them by the relevant public, and not with the registered owner.
+In other words, the Applicants for Cancellation have to prove that the marks are identified with them by the relevant public, and not with the registered owner.

-As stated above, Ms Shoshani Caspi did not consider that the mark is well-known and identified with the Applicants, since the conditions of the definition of a well known mark under Section 1 and the case-law have not been met.
+As stated above, Ms Shoshani Caspi did not consider that the marks are well-known and identified with the Applicants, since the conditions of the definition of well-known marks under Section 1 and the case-law have not been met.
 The weight of evidence provided is not enough to establish any sort of reputation, and failing to do so makes further analysis of unfair competition or misleading, moot.

 Trademarks Including a Family Name

-A further reason given by the Applicants for cancellation was that the mark was their family name.
+A further reason given by the Applicants for cancellation was that the marks were based on their family name.
 This is apparently based on section 11(11) of the ordinance which states that: